TadLeonard/husl-numpy/README.md

 ![this image](images/blue_rgb.jpg)

-Working with plain red, green, or blue doesn't present a very challenging problem, but the clarity of having hue on its own separate channel are still apparent.
+Working with plain red, green, or blue doesn't present a very challenging problem, but the clarity of having hue on its own separate channel is still apparent.
 The separation of hue and and lightness into distinct channels can lend even more flexibility.
 The next examples illustrate this.